OpenKnowledgeMaps/open-discovery/proposal.md

 We will also add integration with existing tools in the open digital ecosystem, including the [Open Science Framework](https://osf.io/), [Zotero](https://www.zotero.org/), and [ORCID](http://orcid.org/), so that BLAZE will fit seemlessly into researchers' current workflows.
 BLAZE strives to be completely open, so we will also add functionality to export the map and the underlying data in various open formats, so that, for example, a researcher could embed a map on her personal website.

 ##Architecture
-### Data Aggregation & Metadata
+### Content & Metadata Aggregation

-**Description:** A JSON REST API or Graphql endpoint which wraps various data sources, such as Scott's [rOpenSci fulltext library](https://github.com/ropensci/fulltext).
+**Description:** A JSON REST API or Graphql endpoint which wraps various content and metadata sources, such as Scott's [rOpenSci fulltext library](https://github.com/ropensci/fulltext).

 **URL:** https://api.archivelab.org/scholar